apache/maven-toolchains-plugin/README.md

   + Check for unnecessary whitespace with `git diff --check` before committing.
 + Make sure your commit messages are in the proper format.
 Your commit message should contain the key of the JIRA issue.
 ```
-[MSTAGE-XXX] - Subject of the JIRA Ticket
+[MTOOLCHAINS-XXX] - Subject of the JIRA Ticket
  Optional supplemental description.
 ```
 + Make sure you have added the necessary tests (JUnit/IT) for your changes.